bibekk/boxtokengenerator/README.md

 # BoxTokenGenerator
-Box token generator is a simple C# application that leverages BoxV2 windows SDK to generate Auth tokens.
+Box token generator is a simple C# WPF application that leverages BoxV2 windows SDK to generate Auth tokens.

 ## BeforeYouCompile
 You need to add two files under __Bin/Release__  or __Bin/Debug__ folder